 ART 207: Collage: Alternative Expressions (3)

-A cross-cultural study of designer/artists of the African Diaspora and the Americas, primarily women, with special attention to their influence on 20th-century modern art movements.
+This course is a cross-cultural study of designer/artists of the African Diaspora and the Americas, primarily women, with special attention to their influence on 20th-century modern art movements.
 Textiles, tribal and populist arts will be the focus of slide lectures.
 Hands-on collage project assignments will encourage creative response.

 ART 243: Women in Art (3)

-This course explores the topic of art by and about women through notions of feminism, colonialism/orientalism, representation, reception, and the art historical canon.
+This course explores the topic of art by and about women through notions of feminism, colonialism/orientalism, representation, reception and the art historical canon.
 It will consider media including painting, printmaking, photography, video, film, textile arts, ceramics, architecture, installation art, performance and sculpture and comics.
 It looks at the way artists address issues of gender and sexuality, identify, history, violence, labor, embodiment, just to name a few.
 Taking historical context(s) into account, the course will emphasize contemporary iterations of women and representation.

 BIOL 201: Contemporary Women Scientists (3)

-Focuses on the integration of several fields of science, the significance of those fields in contemporary life and some women scientists who made significant contributions to those fields.
+This course focuses on the integration of several fields of science, the significance of those fields in contemporary life and some women scientists who made significant contributions to those fields.

 ENGL 240: Women and Literature (3)

-A study of women's writings in all genres and from a wide range of historical contexts and ethnic groups.
+This course is a study of women's writings in all genres and from a wide range of historical contexts and ethnic groups.
 Writers studied may include Dickinson, Rich, Clifton, Jordan, Stowe, Jewett, Wharton, Hurston, Morrison, Woolf, Eliot and Drabble.

 HIST 211: Women in Modern European History (3)